dave-br/mame/docs/source/debugger/index.rst

 ``.mdi`` files adhere to a single binary format called "Simple".
 In the future, new formats may be created as the need arises.
 The Simple format includes:

-* Full paths to the source files input to the build tool
+* Full or relative paths to the source files input to the build tool
 * Mappings from file and line numbers to blocks of 16-bit addresses where the resulting instructions reside
 * Mappings from symbol names to 16-bit addresses